mahurtado/CouchbaseGoldenGateAdapter/README.md

 1. Make an initial load from Oracle to Couchbase
 2. Install GoldenGate in source and target machines
 3. Configure Oracle source database
-4. Install and confugure CouchbaseGoldenGateAdapter
+4. Install and configure CouchbaseGoldenGateAdapter
 5. Start the GoldenGate processes

 You are done.
 From this point any change in Oracle gets propagated to Couchbase.